simpart/slat-io/README.md

     })
 ```

-slat-io removes repetitive parsing, validation, and response formatting so your handlers stay small and readable.
+slat-io removes repetitive event parsing, parameter validation, and response formatting so your Lambda handlers stay small and readable.

 ### Supports: